 - Social Media Monitoring

-There are five essential technologies used in Text Mining system.
+There are five essential technologies used in the Text Mining system.
 They are discussed in detail below.

 1. Information Extraction

-This is used to analyze the unstructured text by finding out the important words and finding the relationships between them.
-In this technique, pattern matching is used to find out the order in the text.
+This analyzes the unstructured text by finding the essential words and relationships between them.
+This technique uses pattern matching to find the order in the text.
 It helps in transforming the unstructured text into a structured form.
 The Information extraction technique involves language processing modules.
-This is mostly used where there is a large amount of data.
-The process of Information Extraction is explained in the picture below.

-Categorization technique classifies the text document under one or more category.
+The categorization technique classifies the text document under one or more categories.
 It is based on input-output examples to do the classification.
-The categorization process includes pre-processing, indexing, dimensional reduction and classification.
-The text can be categorized using Naive Bayesian classifier, Decision tree, Nearest Neighbour classifier and Support Vendor Machines.
+The categorization process includes pre-processing, indexing, dimensional reduction, and type.
+The text can be categorized using a Naive Bayesian classifier, a Decision tree, a Nearest Neighbour classifier, and Support Vendor Machines.

-Clustering method is used to group text documents which have similar contents.
-It has partitions called clusters, and each section will have several documents with similar contents.
-Clustering makes sure that no record will be omitted from the search and it derives all the documents which have similar contents.
+The clustering method is used to group text documents that have similar contents.
+It has partitions called clusters; each section will have several copies with similar contents.
+Clustering makes sure that no record will be omitted from the search, and it derives all the documents which have identical contents.
 K-means is the frequently used clustering technique.
-This technique also compares each cluster and finds how well the form are connected.
+This technique also compares each cluster and finds how well the form is connected.
 Companies use this technique to create a database with thousands of similar documents.

-Visualization technique is used to simplify the process of finding relevant information.
-This technique uses text flags to represent documents or documents and uses colours to indicate the compactness.
+This technique uses text flags to represent documents or documents and uses colors to indicate compactness.
 Visualization technique helps to display textual information more attractively.
 The below picture will represent the Visualization technique

-Summarization technique will help reduce the length of the document and summarize the documents’ details in brief.
-It makes the document work reading for the users and understand the content at a glance.
+The summarization technique will help reduce the length of the document and summarize the document’s details in brief.
+It makes the document work by reading for the users and understanding the content at a glance.
 Summarization replaces the entire set of documents.
 It summarizes a large text document easily and quickly.
-Humans take more time to read and then translate the document, but this technique makes it very fast.
-It helps to highlight the major points in a form.
-Summarization process is represented in the picture below.
+Humans take more time to read and translate the paper, but this technique makes it very fast.
+It helps to highlight the significant points in a form.

 Methods and Models Used in Text Mining

-Based on the information retrieval Text Mining has four main methods.
+Based on information retrieval Text Mining has four main methods.

 1. Term Based Method (TBM)

-The term in a document means a word which has semantic meaning.
-In this method, the entire set of documents is analyzed based on the time.
+The term in a document means a word that has a semantic meaning.
+This method analyzes the entire set of documents based on the time.
 One main disadvantage of this method is the problem of synonymy and polysemy.
-Synonymy is where multiple words having the same meaning.
+Synonymy is where multiple words have the same meaning.
 Polysemy is where a single word has more implications.

 2. Phrase-Based Method (PBM)

-In this method, the document is analyzed based on the phrases which are less obvious to more meanings and more discriminative.
+In this method, the document is analyzed based on phrases that are less obvious, to more meanings, and are more discriminative.
 The disadvantages of this method include

 - They have inferior statistical properties in terms